• Skip to primary navigation

 3. Talk it out

 Instead of giving your loved ones a copy of the personal essay when it’s released to the world, get their approval beforehand.
 Many editors will advise that you ask people for permission to use their names in your work.
-Not only will many people be flattered that you chose to write about them, they’ll be more forgiving because you respected their privacy by checking with them first.
+Not only will many people be flattered that you wrote about them, they’ll be more forgiving because you respected their privacy by checking with them first.

 4. Don’t aim for publication

 Writing isn’t always about publishing a story.
 Sometimes, it’s just about getting something out on paper.
 Some personal essays never see the light of day.
-Most writers agree that they have stories lying around that they wouldn’t ever want to have published.
+Most writers will tell you they have stories lying around that they wouldn’t ever want to have published.
 Lay off your work for a while.
 Get back to it when your emotions have cooled down and you have some distance.
-If you still want to get it published, at least do so when the time is right.
+If you still want to get it published, do so when the time is right.

 5. Go for it

 Sometimes you reach a point in your life when you need to say something and you need to say it out loud.
-If you’re the kind of writer who doesn’t mind telling the truth, no matter the cost, then for what it’s worth, go ahead and do it.
+If you don’t mind telling the truth, no matter the cost, then for what it’s worth, go ahead and do it.
 (Just please, check with a lawyer so you don’t land yourself in legal trouble.)

 FREE RESOURCE: